merely-useful/py-rse/index.md

 # Command Line Programs in Python {#scripting}

+> Multiple exclamation marks are a sure sign of a diseased mind.
+>
+> --- Terry Pratchett\index{Pratchett, Terry}

 The [Jupyter Notebook][jupyter], PyCharm, and other graphical interfaces are great for prototyping code and exploring data, but eventually we may need to apply our code to thousands of data files,